thijsBoet/react-dev-2020/1-react-key-concepts/birth-react.md

 - Build websites like Lego blocks               Components
 - One directional data flow                     State change -> Virtual DOM -> Change component
 - Only the UI, the rest is up to you            Only the View, Modular

+#### Great React Developers

+- Decide on Components
+- Decide the State and where it lives
+- What changes when the state changes